mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ![Translation workspace for Fluent string with plurals](/assets/images/pontoon/ui/workspace_ftl_plurals.png)

 In the bottom left corner, the FTL button (highlighted in yellow) allows to switch between the standard UI (*Simple FTL mode*) and the *Advanced FTL mode*, where it’s possible to edit the original syntax directly, as you would in a text editor.
-For details on the Fluent syntax, you can check [Fluent’s documentation](http://projectfluent.org/fluent/guide/).
+For details on the Fluent syntax, see [Fluent for localizers](../fluent/README.md).

 ![Translation workspace for Fluent string in source view](/assets/images/pontoon/ui/workspace_ftl_sourceview.png)